mupfdev/SNESoIP/README.md

 ## Licence and Credits

 This project is licenced under the "THE BEER-WARE LICENCE".

+The IRC client is based on [sic](https://tools.suckless.org/sic/), an extremely simple IRC client and is licenced under the terms of the MIT/X Consortium License.

 See the file LICENCE.md for details.

 "Nintendo" is a registered trademark of Nintendo of America Inc.